iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

   - **ee-install** - a tool to create an LXC from a template and install the LXC-package into it.
   - **ee-remove** - a tool to remove an installed LXC-package.
+  - **ee-info** - a tool to display information about an installed LXC-package.

 ### 2.1.1. ee-install